Owoscaw/Notes-for-school/Physics/Waves/Refraction, diffraction, and interference.md

 ![[Diffraction grating proof.png|200]]

-Refraction:
+# Refraction:

 Refractive index is a property of a material that is a measure of how much it slows light down when passing through it.
-It is calculated by dividing the speed of light in a vacuum by the speed of light in the substance:
+It is calculated by:
 $$\Huge n=\frac{c}{c_{s}}$$
 Where $c_{s}$ is the speed of light in the substance and $n$ is the refractive index of the substance.

 A material with higher refractive index can be characterised as being more optically dense.
 The refractive index of air is approximately 1, as light does not slow down to a significant degree when passing through air.

-Refraction occurs when a wave enters a different medium, causing a change in direction either towards or away from a normal, depending of the materials refractive index.
-Snell's law is used for calculations involving refraction:
+Refraction occurs when a wave enters a different medium, causing a change in direction either towards or away from a normal, depending on the material's refractive index.
+Snell's law is used to calculate the angle of incedence and angle of refraction when a ray of light passes through a boundary:
 $$\Huge n_{1}\,sin\,\theta_{1}=n_{2}\,sin\,\theta_{2}$$
 Where:
 \> $n_{1}$ is the refractive index of material 1